giangdip2410/watkins-ay250-s2018-hw/Final_Project/README.md

 ### 1. Introduction

 This folder contains all of the pieces needed to run the DIDV analysis suite.
 This README explains what is in this folder, what I have done, and shows the results of the code to show that it runs.
-This README also includes the asked for **screen capture**.
+This README also includes the asked for **screen captures**.

 ### 2. Proposal